jprjared/welshrowing/README.md

 java -jar welsh-rowing-0.0.1-SNAPSHOT.jar --spring.profiles.active=prod
 ```

 If you run the production server, please manually run the `security.sql` file from the `resources` folder to add DB security features for the Cyber Security module.

-You can also optionally run the `data-h2.sql` file if you want to add test data to the production database.
+You can also optionally run the `data-h2.sql` file if you want to add test data to the production database, but this is not required.